-Free zones offer significant advantages for companies operating in foreign trade.
-Goods originated in Mercosur or in third countries that have previously entered into an agreement with Mercosur shall continue to be exempt from customs tariffs in case that, during its logistics process, they enter a free zone.
-The condition is that their nature remains unchanged, before being introduced to Uruguay or to other Mercosur member.
+Regarding logistic advantages, goods originated in Mercosur or in third countries that have previously entered into an agreement with Mercosur, shall continue to be exempt from customs tariffs in case that, during its logistics process, they enter a Free Zone.
+The condition is that their nature remains unchanged, before being introduced to Uruguay or to other Mercosur member country.